 Andres Iniesta is both.

-Since 1996, the diminutive genius has been the personification of Barcelona football club.
+From 1996 to 2018, the diminutive genius was a personification of Barcelona football club.

 And yet, when a Catalan derby was played at the Estadi Cornella-El Prat, Espanyol fans stood and applauded when Iniesta’s name was read out over the speakers.

 For the reason why, we must to go back to Spanish football’s greatest ever moment…

 115 goalless minutes have been played in Johannesburg and nerves are jangling.

 Holland’s rough tactics have disrupted Spain’s free-flowing passing and after having Johnny Heitinga sent off in the 109th minute, Bert van Marwijk’s troops are prepared to let the penalty gods decide who lifts the trophy.

 Not Iniesta though.

 With minutes remaining of the month-long tournament, the purist of playmakers finds a pocket of space in the box and fires past Maarten Stekelenburg to win the game.

 Scoring the winner in a World Cup final is something only a minute fraction of humans have experienced.